-The Fourth Amendment to the United States Constitution and Article I, Section 7 of the Tennessee Constitution guarantee you certain rights that law enforcement absolutely cannot ignore.
+The Fourth Amendment to the United States Constitution and Article I, Section 7 of the Tennessee Constitution guarantees you certain rights that law enforcement absolutely cannot ignore.
 Generally, members of law enforcement need your permission before they may lawfully search you or your property.
 If you do not give your permission, then members law enforcement must meet certain standards before they are allowed to search you or your property.
-Many of the defenses available to you when you are accused of a drug crime rest on how well your Nashville criminal attorney understands your rights, and how strong he or she will be in asserting those rights.
+Many of the defenses available to you when you are accused of a drug charge rest on how well your Criminal Defense Attorney understands your rights, and how strong he or she will be in asserting those rights.

 When charged with "Assault", sometimes called "Simple Assault," in the State of Tennessee, it is important to know what type of assault of which you are being accused.
 This will greatly impact your defense.
 There are three basic types: 1) Bodily Injury; 2) Reasonable Fear of Imminent Bodily Injury; and, 3) Extremely Offensive or Provocative Physical Contact.
 Generally, all three of these types, are Misdemeanors.